david-rockwood/fimpad/README.md

 If you have a model that does not have FIM control tokens, you can still use FIMpad for completion.
 To do this, set the FIM tokens in the FIMpad settings window to empty strings.
 Then only the prefix will be sent to the LLM server.
 With the FIM tokens set to empty strings, you can also do system/user/assistant chat with instruct models, if you put the chat template role tokens in the prefix text.

-If you ever want to check if your suffix is actually being sent to the LLM server, check the log by pressing Alt+, (or use the menu entry at `AI -> Show Log`.)
+If you ever want to check if your suffix is actually being sent to the LLM server, check the log by pressing Alt+L (or use the menu entry at `AI -> Show Log`.)
 The logged events are one JSON object per generation.
 Log events have a "mode" name that will have a value of either "completion generation" or "FIM generation".
 Additionally, completion generation events will not have a "suffix" name or associated value.

 ---